unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

     ./myprogram

 This structure is the most common that you will use.
 The top line must be :code:`#!/bin/bash` - we are running bash scripts, and this is required.
-The following section - the lines starting with :code:`#PBS` - are where we will be configuring how the job will be run.
+The following section - the lines starting with :code:`#PBS` - are where we will be configuring how the job will be run - here we are asking for resources.
 The final section shows the commands that will be executed in the configured session.

 The script can now be submitted with much less typing: